-Australia boasts some well known cities, famous for their food and wine culture, nightlife, and large events.
-It can be easy to get caught up in the allure of Sydney and Melbourne with their city life vibe, or to head straight to the Whitsundays for a holiday.
+Australia boasts some well-known cities, famous for its food and wine culture, nightlife, and large events.
+It can be easy to get caught up in the allure of Sydney and Melbourne with their city life vibe or to head straight to the Whitsundays for a holiday.
 However, once you get off the beaten path a wee bit you’ll find some of Australia’s best cuisine, wine, and of course wilderness tucked away between all the hustle and bustle of Sydney and Perth.
-The feels you’ll feel when you finally get to explore some of Australia’s best kept secrets will be uncontrollable.
+The feels you’ll feel when you finally get to explore some of Australia’s best-kept secrets will be uncontrollable.
 But rest assured, you will not be disappointed with your new discoveries.

 Via Huffington Post